Quantum Measurement, Complexity and Discrete Physics: CCQM and Realism about the Wavefunction

 \section{CCQM and Realism about the Wavefunction}

 As noted earlier, according to standard quantum mechanics, as long as there is non-zero strength of interaction between particles they must be represented by a single configuration space wavefunction, whose arguments are the positions of all the particles.
 Thus it would seem to follow from standard quantum mechanics that there can only be a single wavefunction for the whole universe, and there is nothing in GRW/CSL that alters this situation.
-This is to be contrasted with the case of CCQM, which admits wavefunctions that each represent a number of particles a great deal less than the number of particles in the universe.\\ According to the standard interpretation of a wavefunction of {\it N\/} particles, the quantity $\mid ^{2}$ is a probability density: $\mid ^{2}$d{\bf x}$_{{\rm 1}}$\ldots d{\bf x}{\it $_{N}$\/} is the probability of finding, on simultaneous measurement of the positions of each of the {\it N\/} particles at time {\it t\/}, particle 1 within volume d{\bf x}$_{{\rm 1}}$ of {\bf x}$_{{\rm 1}}$, particle 2 within d{\bf x}$_{{\rm 2}}$ of {\bf x}$_{{\rm 2}}$, and so on.
+This is to be contrasted with the case of CCQM, which admits wavefunctions that each represent a number of particles a great deal less than the number of particles in the universe.

+According to the standard interpretation of a wavefunction of $N$ particles, the quantity $\mid\psi(\x_{1},\ldots ,\x_{N}, t)\mid^{2}$ is a probability density: $\mid\psi(\x_{1},\ldots ,\x_{N}, t)\mid^{2}d\x_{1}\ldots d\x_{N}$ is the probability of finding, on simultaneous measurement of the positions of each of the $N$ particles at time $t$, particle 1 within volume $d\x_{1}$ of $\x_{1}$, particle 2 within $d\x_{2}$ of $\x_{2}$, and so on.
 This interpretation is adequate if one is only interested in predicting the results of experiments, but the question is whether the wavefunction can be given a more direct realist interpretation.
-CCQM allows for the wavefunction itself to be interpreted realistically as a wave (or field) in configuration space, a complex valued wave in a 3{\it N\/} dimensional configuration space.
-(Taking spin into account, there are 2$^{N}$ complex magnitudes at each point in configuration space: a vector field in configuration space.) \\ This realist interpretation of the wavefunction in CCQM is consistent with the interpretation suggested by Bell (1990) for the wavefunction in the GRW model.
+CCQM allows for the wavefunction itself to be interpreted realistically as a wave (or field) in configuration space, a complex valued wave in a $3N$ dimensional configuration space.
+(Taking spin into account, there are $2^{N}$ complex magnitudes at each point in configuration space: a vector field in configuration space.)

+This realist interpretation of the wavefunction in CCQM is consistent with the interpretation suggested by \citet{bell1990} for the wavefunction in the GRW model.
 Bell suggests that the modifications to quantum mechanics introduced by the GRW model remove the concept of measurement as a primitive and allow the magnitude of the (continuous) wavefunction squared to be interpreted as the ``density of stuff'' of which the world is made.
-And this is a density in a 3{\it N\/} dimensional configuration space. \\ Another quantity of interest is the distribution of each particle {\it k\/} in three-dimensional position space, given that this particle is represented by an {\it N\/} particle wavefunction:
+And this is a density in a $3N$ dimensional configuration space.

+Another quantity of interest is the distribution of each particle $k$ in three-dimensional position space, given that this particle is represented by an $N$ particle wavefunction: